RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 aliases:
 ---
-The OperatorHub is a feature of OpenShift 4.x that enables browsing a catalog of open-source and vendor provided operators.
+The OperatorHub is a feature of OpenShift 4.x that enables browsing a catalog of open-source and vendor-provided operators.
 The operators available in the catalog can easily be installed via a few simple steps through the OpenShift administrative interface.